Designing for a small business is not a one-dimensional topic. There are so many elements involved in design for small businesses – right?

 Elements to design for online small business:

-Ask any Graphic designer what re the most important aspects of ‘designing’ your brand and they’ll point out these 4 core elements:
+Ask any graphic designer what are the most important aspects of ‘designing’ your brand and they’ll point out these 4 core elements:

 Your overall colour schemes – along with the logo and typography will determine what your brand is to your customers.